Bureau Publishes Sample Letters to Mortgage Servicers to Guide Consumers

 - Sample Letters: The Bureau is releasing sample letters that consumers can use to find solutions to various problems with their mortgage servicers.
 The sample letters address such topics as:

-- Mortgage Tips: The CFPB is providing a number of different tips on new rights under the new rules for homebuyers and homeowners at every stage of the mortgage process—from taking out a loan to paying it back.
+- Mortgage Tips: The CFPB is providing a number of different tips on new rights under the new rules for and at every stage of the mortgage process—from taking out a loan to paying it back.
 The tips also include recommendations for troubled borrowers facing foreclosure.